schroeder-g/schroeder-g/README.md

 Skills:

-- blue chip web design with TypeScript, React, & Next 🖥️
+- blue chip web design with TypeScript, React, and Next 🖥️
-- RDBM with Java Spring & Maven / Express, GraphQL & MongoDB 💾
+- RDBM with Java Spring & Maven / Express, GraphQL and MongoDB 💾
 - Data visualization with D3 and pandas 🧮
 - Deployment with AWS, Heroku, and Firebase 🚀
 - CI/CD with Docker and Github Actions 🏗️